janimattiellonen/discgolf-diary/Road to Tyyni.md

 In Tali.
 I practised opening shots on hole 2.
 For the last remaining hour I practised putting using Perfect Putt 360, which is actually a very good way to gamify your putting and makes it much more fun.
 Played two rounds with scores 127 / 360 and 111 / 360.
 Played one more round but the app kept crashing so I lost scores for the third round.

+### 14.3.2018 (Home soccer field, 1h 30min)

+Going over to a more simplified reporting.

+The home field has been cleared of snow so I went there.
+It was somewhat windy and I started throwing in headwind and a lot of my discs turned abruptly to the right.
+After a while I walked to the other end of the field and started throwing in tailwind.
+Even if it is very useful to practise throwing in headwind, it still felt better throwing in tailwind and I felt much more productive and it was much more fun I stuck with it for the remaining of the time.

+Intial throw (in headwind) feld bad and aimless.
+The goals were all placed in a row in about the middle of the field with few spaces between the goals.
+When I started to aim a certain goals and certain sides of the goals, I felt my throws were much better and at time quite precise too.
+QUite a few throws actually flew past a narrow gap between two goals, where I actually aimed too.

+I threw all putters and midranges from a stand still stance.
+I had maybe 8 drivers too, which I threw using x-step.

+Today's take away would be to:
+- really visualize a flight path, use obstacles if possible
+- keep it slow